Plain-English starting point

 • Waiting to organize your record

-Start organizing deadlines, papers, orders, and questions while you look for local or limited help.
+Start organizing deadlines, papers, orders, and questions while you look for local, limited, or low-cost help.

 Equalora is educational software.
 This is not legal advice and does not create an attorney-client relationship.